gustavreinehr/appgyver/android/keystore/readme.md

 1) Install [Java](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html) if you don't already has it installed;
 2) Open your Terminal/Command Line Prompt;
-3) Navigate to the folder which you want to create the .keystroke file within:
+3) Navigate to the folder which you want to create the .keystroke file within (you will need to upload this file to AppGyver:
      ```shell
    cd path/to/directory
      ```